Brushing (e-commerce)

-Brushing is a deceitful technique sometimes used in e-commerce to boost a seller's ratings by creating fake orders.
+In e-commerce, brushing, also called "review brushing", is a deceitful technique sometimes used to boost a seller's ratings by creating fake orders, which are either shipped to an accomplice or to an unsuspecting member of the public.

-Background

 Most e-commerce sites rate sellers by multiple criteria and display these seller ratings to customers.
 Since a good rating can boost sales, these ratings are very important to sellers.

-The number of items sold is usually an important factor in that rating.
-Brushing consists of generating fake orders to boost the rating.
+The number of items shipped is usually an important factor in that rating, as is the star rating given by the person who placed the order (irrespective of who received the item, or whether the parcel that was sent to them even contained it).

+Process

-A seller can do this by paying someone a small amount to place a fake order or just using another person's information to place an order themselves.
+A seller pays someone a small amount to place a fake order, or just uses another person's information to place an order themselves.
 Because a shipment usually has to take place for an order to be considered valid by the e-commerce site, the seller will frequently ship an empty box or some cheap item.
 These fake orders, if unnoticed, can boost the seller's rating, which can make it more likely that their items will appear at the top of search results on e-commerce sites.
-The person who "bought" the item may also post a positive rating or review, further artificially increasing the credibility of the item.
+The person who placed the order may also post a positive rating or review, further artificially increasing the credibility of the item's listing.

+In an effort to avoid detection, brushers may seek to imitate genuine consumer behavior, for example by browsing competitors' listings before making a purchase from the seller whose reviews they are inflating.
+This technique may have additional benefits to brushers on platforms like Taobao, where click-to-purchase conversions significantly influence search rankings on the platform.

 Many e-commerce sites have recognized the problem and claim to actively combat brushing.
-One company that has received a lot of attention is Alibaba, and in the prospectus they published before their initial public offering they even mentioned the problem.
+One example is Alibaba, who mentioned it as a problem in the prospectus they published before their initial public offering.
 Brushing also inflates the numbers reported on a company's financial statements, and therefore it also attracts the scrutiny of investors and market regulators.
-For instance, the U.S. Securities and Exchange Commission opened a probe to investigate the validity of their data when Alibaba reported revenue of more than $14 billion on Singles Day.
+For instance, the U.S. Securities and Exchange Commission opened a probe to investigate the validity of their data when Alibaba reported revenue of more than $14 billion on a single day: Singles Day.